 If defined, a join property set method does two things.
-If the value is not null, it sets all internal property values to match the external properties supplied by the given joined Storable.
+First, it sets all internal property values to match the external properties supplied by the given joined Storable.
 Then it caches the joined instance for later calls.
 No data is persisted when calling a join property set method.